SupremeAcquaintance/Lost-Found/README.md

 Presents fields for item description, category, location, date, and an image upload.
 On form submit, the data is sent to the backend (e.g., POST /api/items) to create the report in the database.
 ### What It Renders:
 Input fields (text, dropdowns, date picker, file upload) and a submit button.
 May also show current logged-in user’s info (from AuthContext).
-Interactions:
+# Interactions:
 Props: None; this is usually a standalone page.
 AuthContext: Attach the current user’s ID to the report (so items are linked to a reporter).
 API Calls: After form validation, calls the API to save the item.
 On success, it shows a notification (“Report submitted!”) and possibly redirects to the Item Management or Profile page.

 ## Match![image](https://github.com/user-attachments/assets/dfe21baa-7e2a-4721-9195-947a8b583c71)

+# Purpose:
-Purpose: Displays potential matches between lost and found items, helping users or admins see likely pairings.
+Displays potential matches between lost and found items, helping users or admins see likely pairings.
-How It Works: On access, the component may fetch matching results via an API (e.g., GET /api/matches) or compute them client-side by comparing reported lost and found items.
+# How It Works:
+On access, the component may fetch matching results via an API (e.g., GET /api/matches) or compute them client-side by comparing reported lost and found items.
 Matches could be generated automatically by the server after each new report.
-What It Renders: A list or table of matches, each showing a lost item and a found item side by side with a match score or confidence.
+# What It Renders:
+A list or table of matches, each showing a lost item and a found item side by side with a match score or confidence.
 It may allow users to confirm if the match is correct.
-Interactions:
+# Interactions:
-Props: Possibly none, or optional filters via query params.
+Props: % theshold input from the user via request params.
-AuthContext: The user’s role might determine which matches they see (e.g., a user sees only their matches, an admin sees all).
+AuthContext: The user's role determines which matches they see (e.g., a user sees only their matches, an admin sees all).
-API Calls: Fetch match data from the server.
-Might also allow “confirm match” which calls an API to link the two items officially.
+API Calls: Post % match threshold abd Fetch match data from the server.
+Also notifies the users who posted the matching reports.

 ## Profile![image](https://github.com/user-attachments/assets/f785afe1-378b-4043-bbf9-d4a66f72e6f3)

+# Purpose:
-Purpose: Shows the logged-in user’s profile and related data.
+Shows the logged-in user’s profile and related data.
-How It Works: Fetches user data from backend (e.g., GET /api/users/:userId using AuthContext’s ID).
+# How It Works:
+Fetches user data from backend (e.g., GET /api/users/:userId using AuthContext’s ID).
 Also fetches items and claims related to this user.
-What It Renders: The user’s personal information (name, email), and lists of items they reported (both lost and found), as well as the claims they made or have on their items.
-It may allow editing profile info.
+# What It Renders:
+The user’s personal information (name, email), and user's activity log.
+It allows editing profile info.
-Interactions:
+# Interactions:
 Props: Typically none (it infers the user from context).
 AuthContext: Provides the current user ID and name to display.
 API Calls: Retrieve and update user info, and get lists of items/claims via APIs.

 ## Registration
+# Purpose:
-Purpose: Handles user sign-up (and possibly login if combined).
+Handles user sign-up
-How It Works: Renders a form where a new user enters details (username, email, password).
+# How It Works:
+Renders a form where a new user enters details (username, email, password).
 On submit, sends these to the backend (e.g., POST /api/register).
-After successful registration, it may automatically log the user in or redirect to the login page.
+After successful registration, it automatically log the user in and redirects to home page.
-What It Renders: Input fields for username, email, password (and possibly confirm password), and a submit button.
-It may include client-side validation (password strength, matching).
+# What It Renders:
+Input fields for username, email, password (and possibly confirm password), and a submit button.
-Interactions:
+# Interactions:
 Props: None; this is a standalone page.
 AuthContext: On successful registration or login, it will update the AuthContext with the new user’s info.
 API Calls: Calls /api/register or /api/login.
 On success, sets authentication token in context and local storage.
 Also triggers navigation to the dashboard or home page.